Mexican Street Corn Off The Cob

 - Next I added in the frozen corn, straight out of the bag- still completely frozen!
 I dusted on some salt and chili powder and let the corn thaw as I stirred it into the vegetables and seasoning.
 The whole skillet is done in less than 10 minutes!

 - Next I piled on the flavor.
 I used all of my favorite Mexican toppings like toasted pepitas (green pumpkin seeds) and cilantro.
+You can use homemade Roasted Squash Seeds if you like, or buy purchased pepitas.

 - Plus Mexican street corn typically has Cotija cheese on it, so I knew I would have to include that.
 Then I went a little wild and added pickled jalapenos and bacon to make this dish utterly irresistible!